-The letter of guarantee has been issued on behalf of the Company by the Parent Company without any commission charges, in favor of Central Bank of the U.A.E., in consideration of the license granted to the Company.
+The letter of guarantee had been issued on behalf of the Company by the Parent Company without any commission charges, in favor of Central Bank of the U.A.E., in consideration of the license granted to the Company.
+The Central Bank of the U.A.E.has released the requirement of such guarantee in 2020.

-Notes to the financial statements for the year ended 31 December 2019 (continued)
+Notes to the financial statements for the year ended 31 December 2020 (continued)

-17 Capital management
+16 Capital management

 The Company manages its capital to ensure that the Company will be able to continue as a going concern while maximising the return to shareholders through the optimisation of the funding and equity balance.
-The Company's overall strategy remains unchanged from the year ended 31 December 2018.
+The Company's overall strategy remains unchanged from the year ended 31 December 2019.

-18 Risk management
+17 Risk management